coltekin/gk-treebank/docs/index.md

 Some of the examples (currently 409) are not sentences but sentence fragments, typically phrases.
-The full sentences in the treebank always end with a punctuation mark, while sentence fragmetns are are without a final punctuation.
+The full sentences in the treebank always end with a punctuation mark, while sentence fragments are are without a final punctuation.
+The ungrammatical examples are skipped.
+The "borderline acceptable" examples (marked with _?_ or _??_) were included, with a sentence-level comment `# acceptability = ?` (the value is as indicated in the grammar book).

 # References